tylerrcady/JID-4301-Poolerz/README.md

 - Form needs to be fully checked for edge cases, including fixing regex checks

 # Rational for v0.0.0 Feature Choices:
-- User Authentication:
+- User Authentication: essential for the foundation of our application to establish identity, and further, to allow for a backbone to support our session management
-- User Profile Management:
+- User Profile Management: essential for our next core step of optimizing carpool groups, allowing users and our developers to store, edit, and retrieve data on an as-needed basis to support our next steps
-- Responsive Design:
+- Responsive Design: essential for the user as the most common medium of this application will likely be on mobile devices
-- Database Integration:
+- Database Integration: essential for supporting user profile management, as well as all of our future user-related data

 # Technology Tools and Platforms:

 ### Frontend and Backend
 - Next.js: selected for its many pros including server-side rendering, built-in API functionality, and file-based routing
-  - React: serves as our core framework, allowing for a component-based interactive application
+  - React: serves as our core framework/library, allowing for a component-based interactive application
   - TypeScript: allows for static typing ontop of JavaScript to improve code quality and to help catch errors
   - Tailwind CSS: allows for inline UI development to increase efficiency and responsiveness
 - MongoDB: selected as our database for its flexible document-based structure and simplisitc integration with Next.js